WOVNio/wovnjava/README.md

 Example request: `http://example.com/page/top.html?wovnCacheDisable`

 Using `wovnCacheDisable` as a query parameter will make wovnjava bypass the translation API cache, such that translation is always re-processed.
-This will make the request slower, but it is sometimes useful in order to force updated behavior.
+This will make the request slower, but it is sometimes useful in order to inspect updated behavior.
+(Note that this does not clear cache or change behavior for the same page request without `wovnCacheDisable` query parameter.)

 #### wovnDebugMode
 Example request: `http://example.com/page/top.html?wovnDebugMode`